a2edap/awaken-cookiecutter/{{ cookiecutter.ingest_slug }}/README.md

 - `tests/` –– Contains tests that should be applied to this ingest in order to ensure it functions as intended.
 Tests in here will be run any time a change is made to the `a2edap/ingest-awaken` master branch, so the test(s) should be lightweight if possible.

-Other files:
-- `__init__.py` –– Declares this folder as a Python module and provides a number of methods / classes that upstream code can import.
-- `requirements.txt` –– Contains any packages not included in the top-level requirements.txt file that are necessary for this ingest to run.

 ## Getting started